 This is a very confusing area for many people, which is why it was so important to clarify the difference between saving and investment in my earlier post.
 When an individual or group within society spends less of their income, this does not automatically imply increased investment in new capital goods in proportion to that saving.

-When I my fully-funded pension account buys BHP shares, it buys them from existing owners, who may very well be retirees selling down their assets to fund their retirement.
+When my fully-funded pension account buys BHP shares, it buys them from existing owners, who may very well be retirees selling down their assets to fund their retirement.

 Using this basic example we can see that a fully funded pension system involves the young buying assets from the old, which is a transfer to the old in exchange for an asset.

 But this is exactly what a pay-go system is as well.
 It is a transfer from the young to the old via the tax system rather than via other financial vehicles.
 Or we could think of it as an exchange of the asset of a guaranteed retirement income instead of a BHP share.
+The diagram below summarises this point.

 Regarding the investment effects, some have argued that when pension accounts buy shares they force prices up, thereby generating more investment.
-But to believe this you then need to explain some mechanism by which the share price was a binding constrain on new investment.
+But to believe this you then need to explain some mechanism by which the share price was a binding constraint on new investment.

 Does the BHP share price determine investment decisions in new mining ventures?
 Or is it the expected price path of the minerals, the ability to secure contracts for future output, and the costs of the facility?